katemcg93/PANDS-Problem-Sheet/README.md

 ## Week 2 Labs <br/>
 *Note 07/02/2021 I uploaded this assignment last week, but I didn't realise we needed a separate repository for problem sheets until I went back and read the brief, so it was in my overall PANDs repository until I moved it today
+*Note 2: There are several irrelevant commits for this week, I was having issues with files appearing in the repository that I didn't want, I accidentally merged this and my main PANDS repository.
+The commit "adding new files to repo" is where I managed to upload the problem sheet files

 ### References <br/>